Ensepro/ensepro-core/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Log files**
+If you don't really know what is the problem, attach the log files with all levels at *debug*.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.